-Abutter: Owners of the properties whose boundaries touch the boundaries (front, back, left, and right) of the premises where the animals will be kept and that are within one hundred (100) feet of the area of the Applicant's property where animals are kept.
+Abutter: Owners of the properties whose boundaries touch the boundaries (front, back, left, and right) of the lot where the animals will be kept.
 A person will only qualify as an abutter, for the purpose of this regulation, if he or she possesses an ownership interest in the abutting land or property.